rasmus-kirk/halo/documents/thesis/05-arith/02-build.md

   - $\gpair{g}{\abst{y}} = (g, \abst{y})$ denotes that $\abst{y}$ is one of the output wires of gadget $g$.
   - $\abst{g}()$ denotes that the gadget has no input wires.
   - $\gpair{g}{\bot} = (g,\bot)$ denotes that the gadget has no output wires.
+  - underline may be omitted if the context is clear.

 \begin{notation}[Guarded value]
 It yields the value only if a predicate on it holds.